NBC Tower

-The NBC Tower is an office tower on the Near North Side of Chicago, Illinois located at 454 North Columbus Drive (455 North Cityfront Plaza is also used as a vanity address for the building) in downtown Chicago's Magnificent Mile area.
+The NBC Tower is an office tower on the Near North Side of Chicago, Illinois located at 454 North Columbus Drive (455 North Cityfront Plaza is also used as a vanity address) in downtown Chicago's Magnificent Mile area.
 Completed in 1989, the 37-story building reaches a height of 627 feet (191 m).
-NBC's Chicago offices, studios, and owned-and-operated station WMAQ-TV are located here as of 1989 and on October 1, 1989, WMAQ-TV broadcast its first newscast at 10:00 that evening at its new home, NBC Tower, with the then-weeknight news team of Ron Magers, Carol Marin, John Coleman, and Mark Giangreco.
-Later, Telemundo O&O WSNS-TV has also occupied the building since its purchase by NBC in 2001.
-Formerly its former radio sister WMAQ/WSCR was located here.
-The studios of NBC's former Chicago FM property, WKQX, and its sister station WLUP-FM are located in the NBC Tower.
+NBC's Chicago offices, studios, and owned-and-operated station WMAQ-TV are based in the building.
+At 10 o'clock on the evening of October 1, 1989, WMAQ-TV broadcast its first newscast from the new home, with the then-weeknight news team of Ron Magers, Carol Marin, John Coleman, and Mark Giangreco.
+Telemundo O&O WSNS-TV has also occupied the building since its purchase by NBC in 2001, and NBC's former radio properties, WKQX, and WLUP-FM, continue to maintain studios in the tower.

-The design, by Adrian D. Smith of Skidmore, Owings & Merrill, is considered one of the finest reproductions of the Art Deco style.
-It was inspired by 30 Rockefeller Plaza in New York City, which is NBC's global headquarters.
+The design, by Adrian D. Smith of Skidmore, Owings & Merrill, is in the Art Deco style and bears a marked similarity to 30 Rockefeller Plaza in New York City, which is NBC's global headquarters.
 The tower is further enhanced by the use of limestone piers and recessed tinted glass with granite spandrels.
 The building takes additional cues from the nearby landmark Tribune Tower with the use of flying buttresses.
 A 130 ft broadcast tower and spire tops the skyscraper.
 WMAQ and WSNS have STL and satellite facilities on the roof; the STLs link to WMAQ and WSNS's transmitter facilities atop the Willis Tower.
-WMAQ radio/WSCR studios and STL were located in the building until 2006 when they relocated to Two Prudential Plaza.
+WMAQ-AM (now WSCR) and STL were located in the building until 2006 when they relocated to Two Prudential Plaza.

 Located in the Cityfront Plaza area, the building contains 850000 sqft of space and three floors of underground parking with 261 spaces.
-Connected to the main tower is a four-story radio and television broadcasting facility where popular shows such as Judge Mathis and WSNS's newscasts and WMAQ's newscasts are currently taped, and was the former recording facility for Jerry Springer and The Steve Wilkos Show before their tax credit-influenced move to Stamford, Connecticut in 2009.
-It was also home to the 1990s syndicated improv/sketch show Kwik Witz, The Jenny Jones Show until its cancellation in 2003, and Steve Harvey its move to Los Angeles in 2017.
+Connected to the main tower is a four-story radio and television broadcasting facility where WSNS's newscasts and WMAQ's newscasts are currently taped, and was the former recording facility for Jerry Springer and The Steve Wilkos Show before their tax credit-influenced move to Stamford, Connecticut in 2009.
+It was also home to the 1990s syndicated improv/sketch show Kwik Witz, The Jenny Jones Show until its cancellation in 2003, Steve Harvey until its move to Los Angeles in 2017, and Judge Mathis until its cancellation in 2023.

 Tenants

-WMAQ/NBC, WSNS/Telemundo are located in the building.
-The Consulate-General of India in Chicago is located in Suite 850.
-The Consulate-General of South Korea in Chicago is located in Suite 2700.
-The Consulate-General of Lithuania in Chicago is located in Suite 800.
-CBS Media Ventures' Chicago branch is located in Suite 2910.
+TV and radio stations

+The following TV and radio stations are located in the building: